Actions of monoidal categories and representations of Cartan type Lie algebras: Introduction

 \subsection{Crossed homomorphisms}

-The concept of a crossed homomorphism of Lie algebras was introduced in \cite{Lue} in the study of nonabelian extensions of Lie algebras 50 years ago.
+The concept of a crossed homomorphism of Lie algebras was introduced in \cite{Lue} in the study of nonabelian extensions of Lie algebras in 1966.
 A special class of crossed homomorphisms are recently called a differential operator of weight 1 in \cite{GK, GSZ}.
-A flat connection of a principle bundle is naturally a crossed homomorphism.
-Unfortunately this concept has not been investigated for so many years.
-Now we have to use it in this paper, making it alive again.
+A flat connection $1$-form of a trivial principle bundle is naturally a crossed homomorphism.
+To the best of our knowledge this concept has not been investigated for many years.
+Now we have to use it in this paper.
 More precisely, by using crossed homomorphisms, we show that the category of weak representations (resp. admissible representations) of Lie-Rinehart algebras (resp.
 Leibniz pairs) is a left module category over the monoidal category of representations of Lie algebras.
 In particular, we obtain bifunctors among categories of certain representations:

-which we call the generalized Shen-Larsson bifunctors, generalizing Shen-Larsson constructions of representations for Cartan type Lie algebras.
+which we call the actions of monoidal categories, generalizing Shen-Larsson constructions of representations for Cartan type Lie algebras.
 Our construction sheds light on some difficult classification problems in representation theory of Lie algebras.

 We have seen the importance of crossed homomorphisms in our above construction.
-To better understand crossed homomorphisms and our generalized Shen-Larsson bifunctors, we also study deformations and cohomologies of crossed homomorphisms.
+To better understand crossed homomorphisms and our actions of monoidal categories, we also study deformations and cohomologies of crossed homomorphisms.
 The deformation of algebraic structures began with the seminal work of Gerstenhaber~\cite{Ge0,Ge} for associative algebras and followed by its extension to Lie algebras by Nijenhuis and Richardson~\cite{Nijenhuis-Richardson-1}.
 A suitable deformation theory of an algebraic structure needs to follow certain general principle: on one hand, for a given object with the algebraic structure, there should be a differential graded Lie algebra whose Maurer-Cartan elements characterize deformations of this object.
 On the other hand, there should be a suitable cohomology so that the infinitesimal of a formal deformation can be identified with a cohomology class.
 We successfully construct a differential graded Lie algebra such that crossed homomorphisms are characterized as Maurer-Cartan elements.
 The cohomology groups of crossed homomorphisms are also defined to control their linear deformations.